RavenStorm-bit/xhs-api-client/README.md

 ## Examples

-See the `examples/` directory for more usage examples:
+See the `examples/` directory for usage examples:
-- `browse_homefeed.py` - Browse and save homefeed
-- `search_posts.py` - Search with various filters
-- `read_comments.py` - Read post comments
-- `full_workflow.py` - Complete API workflow
+- `quick_start.py` - Basic usage example

+More examples coming soon!

 ## Contributing